Converting Lbf Ft to Kg m: A full breakdown for Understanding Units and Conversions

 -

 What if the lbf ft value doesn't represent potential energy?
 If the lbf ft value represents work done in a non-vertical direction, the conversion process remains similar in principle.
 You'd convert lbf to N and ft to m, and the result will be in Joules (J).
-However, you won't be able to directly convert to kg m since that representation is most commonly associated with potential energy.
+Still, you won't be able to directly convert to kg m since that representation is most commonly associated with potential energy.
 The Joules (J) are the most appropriate unit to use in such cases.

 -